 It’s a good thing they come and see me.
 While BPH doesn’t lead to prostate cancer, ignoring the problem could trigger other problems.

-Normalize your hormones and slash your prostate problems with herbs
+Normalize your hormones & slash your prostate problems

 My first line of defense includes herbs that reduce inflammation and help normalize the hormones that contribute to prostate enlargement.